 This doesn’t mean you have to stay with the job, that you can’t grow your business on the side.
 You just need temporary stability while you do that.

 Don’t feel bad for choosing a job over freelancing.
 Sometimes it’s the best thing that you can do.
 This isn’t about what others need, but about what you and your family need.
 If that means a job, go for it!
+There are lots of emerging jobs in Canada post-Covid.
 That doesn’t mean you have to stop freelancing.
 Do it on the side.

 Are you struggling with freelancing?
 Before you go for jobs, you may need a little kick in the right direction.
 I can help you as a freelance writer mentor.